aholdahl/react-sample-project/README.md

     Instructions for downloading and running the project on a local machine System Prerequisites
         Installation
-    Table of Contents
+    Documentation on how a user would experience the completed features of the app (with screenshots) Table of Contents
-    Documentation on how a user would experience the completed features of the app (with screenshots) Debugging/Testing Instructions and list of known issues Next version wishlist
+        Debugging/Testing Instructions and list of known issues Next version wishlist
     Deployment Information
     Author Attribution
-    Achnowledgements
+    Acknowledgements

 ## TITLE AND FAVICON